 Tip: If you author tutorials or how-tos, perhaps you want to emphasize a specific menu item?
 You can do that, too.

 Simply highlight a menu item before hitting the ⌘-Shift-4 and Space bar combo.
-Here’s the Finder’s View menu with the “as List” option highlighted in blue.
+Above is Safari’s Safari menu with the “Safari Extensions…” option highlighted in grey.

 Available under Grab’s Capture menu, you can choose to grab a Selection, Window, Screen or Timed Screen.